-Why did you formulate your ration the way you did?
-Provide reasons for why you think this would be effective for an athlete's performance or the production of the dairy cow and profitability of the farm.
-2. How much would your ration cost to feed per pound?
+- 1. Why did you formulate your ration the way you did?
+Provide reasons for why you think this would be effective for both production of the dairy cow and profitability of the farm. - 2.
+How much would your ration cost to feed per pound?
 To determine this, take the percentage of each ingredient and multiply it by its cost per pound.
-Fill in the table above.
-3. How does your cost compare to the other groups?
-List costs of other groups below.
-4. Do you think the cheapest group's ration is also the most profitable ration?
+Fill in the table above. - 3.
+How does your cost compare to the other groups?
+List costs of other groups below. - 4.
+Do you think the cheapest group's ration is also the most profitable ration?
 Explain.

-5. Do you think your ration is the best ration?
-Explain.
-6. If you chose to follow the TMR for a cow, explain the connection between the quality of feed in the TMR and milk production.
+- 5. Do you think your ration is the best ration?
+Explain. - 6.
+Explain the connection between the quality of feed in the TMR and milk production. - 7.
+Create a chart to show the percentages of each ingredient and the category it represents.